vanderpatrick/SkateGram/README.md

  # User storys :
- ## For the users storys GitHuh and Miro were used, Github as a Kambam Board and miro as an mind map
+ ## For the users storys GitHuh and Miro were used, Github as a Kambam Board and miro as an Flow Chart
   - The order of the issues were kind random,i tried to do with a flow of work but cicustances maded me redo the project a couple times
   - GitHub kambarm board